Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (714) 536-1454 | Website | Hours: 6 am – 10 pm daily | Entrance: Free

-Consistently ranked among the top beaches in Southern California, this is the classic West Coast beach scene.
+Consistently ranked among the top beaches in Southern California, Huntington State Beach is the classic West Coast beach.
 Sunshine, warm sand, great surf, and surfers to match.
-You’ll need to get here early to stake out a spot, but once you’ve got one simply unfurl your beach blanket and enjoy.
+You’ll need to get here early to stake out a spot — but once you’ve got one, simply unfurl your beach blanket and enjoy.

-Dozens of Orange County restaurants & shops are within walking distance.
+Dozens of Orange County restaurants & shops are within walking distance from the beach.
 In the summertime, you can grab fresh fruit, cold water, and other goodies from wandering snack vendors.
 In addition to being well-stocked on surfboards, local rental shops can set you up for outdoor activities, from beach volleyball to biking trails.

 🏖️ Pro Tip: If you park at a meter, set an alarm.
 Once you’re here, it’s hard to leave.